-Most patients will see some immediate results with Voluma.
-Final results are usually seen about 10 days after your injection.
+Most patients will see some immediate results with Voluma, with final results are usually seen about 10 days after your injection.*

 What can I expect after the injection?

 There is always a possibility of some bruising and/or swelling after your injection.
 The Genesis staff will discuss with you what to do if you do bruise.
 Some tenderness in the treated area is normal after Voluma is injected.
-It is not unusual for Voluma to feel slightly “bumpy” in the skin for up to two weeks.
-This subsides gradually on its own.
+It is not unusual for Voluma to feel slightly “bumpy” in the skin for up to two weeks, witht his generally subsiding gradually on its own.*